devhliu/wrt-project/ray_analytic/README.md

 **IMPORTANT:** This program computes ray transforms not for all rays in 3D, but accordingly to a slice-by-slice scheme.
 It means that support of the test-function is sliced into a finite set of planes parallel to XY and in each plane the ray transforms are computed.
 For each such plane ray transforms are computed for rays with uniformly distributed directions and shifts (in the plane).
-The output is stored in a CSV file, where the data is oreder as:
+The output is stored in a CSV file, where the data is ordered as follows:
  > [zslice], [shift], [angle of direction], [ray transform]

 ## Requirements